 Finding the right family and nanny

 A successful nanny share depends on finding another family and a nanny who both fit your family’s needs.
-Even if everything about them looks good on paper, a relationship with a minimum of 3 parties requires a significant amount of compromise.
-Start out on the right foot by drafting a nanny contract that everyone agrees to, and try to outline as many contingencies as you can in advance.
+A relationship with a minimum of 3 parties requires a significant amount of compromise.
+You’ll want to start out on the right foot by drafting a contract, and trying to outline as many contingencies as you can in advance.
 At a minimum, you should include: pay rate and timing of payment, description of nanny’s childcare and household duties, sick policy for the nanny and children, vacation policy, termination policy, qualification requirements such as CPR and First Aid certifications, criminal background check, clean driving record, timing and frequency of regular group meetings and whatever else you feel is important.

 Coordinating childcare with another family and a nanny can be challenging.
-Discuss in advance your schedule and expectations for work hours and vacation time as well as your expectations for maintaining a safe environment for the children.
-Here are some important questions to discuss: What happens if one family is running late?
+Your schedule and expectations for work hours and vacation time should be discussed in advance, as well as your expectations for maintaining a safe environment for the children.
+Important questions to discuss include: What happens if one family is running late?
 Will both families take vacation at the same time and require the nanny to do the same?
 Do you need the nanny to drive the children to and from activities?
 How will food and other supplies like diapers be provided and prepared?
 What happens when the nanny is sick?

 What happens when one or both of the families has another baby?
 Is the nanny comfortable with caring for more children?
 Can the schedules for the older kids accommodate the baby?
 Some families find that they have to give up their nanny share when a new baby arrives because the logistics become too difficult or the responsibilities become too much for the nanny.
 You can also try to discuss this scenario in advance to get a sense of each other’s comfort levels.

 The key to success in a nanny share is ultimately lots of communication and honesty.
 The more you can cover in advance of any conflict, the easier the relationship will be.
-Many families who have had great experiences with nanny shares, and many who have horror stories.
-Do your research, trust your gut and then communicate as much as possible and hopefully everything will work out for the best.
+Many families have great experiences with nanny shares, while some do not.
+Do your research, trust your gut and then communicate as much as possible to pave the way for a great experience.

-If you feel that organizing a nanny share is too much work or too inconvenient, or you can’t seem to find the right family or nanny to do the share with, you might want to consider other alternatives like getting your own nanny, or hosting an au pair.
-Au pairs can often compete with the rates of nanny shares, depending on the number of hours of childcare you need.
-In addition to being affordable, au pairs can provide more benefits including flexibility and cultural exchange.
+If you feel that organizing a nanny share is too much work or too inconvenient, or you can’t seem to find the right family or nanny to do the share with, you may want to consider other childcare alternatives like hiring your own nanny, or hosting an au pair.
+The cost of au pair childcare is competitive with the rates of nanny shares, depending on the number of hours of childcare you need.
+In addition to being affordable, au pairs provide flexibility in scheduling and cultural exchange.
 In the end, the highest priority is finding the right match for your family.